 Food will continue to cook even after it has been removed from the heat source.
 So if you wait to eat it, chances are it will have dried out.
 Have everything ready to go so when your burgers are ready, you’re ready to eat!

-No Squishing or flattening!
+No squishing or flattening!

-Consider the buns
+Consider the hamburger buns

 Next…The condiments